From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Problem Formulation

 ~ In this paper, we develop RAG agents to address the multi-hop question answering (MHQA) task in an open-domain setting.
 The core challenge of MHQA lies in aggregating evidence from diverse sources and conducting multi-step reasoning to derive the final answer.
 To address this, RAG agents (Figure~\ref{fig:rag_agent}) decouple the complex reasoning process into a hierarchical, two-level framework, which consists of a \textbf{\textit{Planner}} for high-level strategic planning and an \textbf{\textit{Executor}} for low-level sub-task execution.

-The overall process is as follows: given a complex question $q$, the high-level \textbf{\textit{Planner}} first formulates a plan $\mathcal{P}$ by decomposing $q$ into a sequence of atomic, solvable sub-questions.
-Subsequently, the plan is executed in an iterative fashion.
-At each reasoning step $i$, the \textbf{\textit{Planner}} determines the specific set of sub-questions $Q_i$ to be resolved in the current step based on the progress made so far.
-Then, the low-level \textbf{\textit{Executor}} takes charge of each sub-question $q_j\in Q_i$, interacts with an external knowledge base $\mathcal{K}$ to retrieve relevant context $\mathcal{C}_j$, and derives an answer $a_j$ for that sub-question.
+The overall process is as follows: given a complex question $q$, the \textbf{\textit{Planner}} first formulates a plan $\mathcal{P}$ by decomposing $q$ into a sequence of atomic, solvable sub-questions.
+In each iteration $i$, the \textbf{\textit{Planner}} determines the specific set of sub-questions $Q_i$ to be resolved in the current step.
+Then, the \textbf{\textit{Executor}} resolves each sub-question $q_j\in Q_i$, interacts with an external knowledge base $\mathcal{K}$ to retrieve relevant context $\mathcal{C}_j$, and derives an answer $a_j$ for that sub-question.
 This process continues until all sub-questions are addressed.
 Finally, the \textbf{\textit{Planner}} synthesizes the intermediate results into a final answer $a$.
-Formally, the collaborative workflow can be expressed as: where $\mathcal{I}$ denotes the instruction prompts, $|\mathcal{P}|$ denotes the number of reasoning steps, $a_{<i}$ contains the answer of all sub-questions prior to the $i$-th reasoning step; $\mathcal{R}_i$ denotes the reasoning thoughts made in $i$-th planning step, $\mathcal{R}_j^{(s)}$ denotes the thoughts for answering sub-question $q_j$.
+Formally, the collaborative workflow can be expressed as:

+where $\mathcal{I}$ denotes the instruction prompts, $|\mathcal{P}|$ denotes the number of reasoning steps, $a_{<i}$ contains the answer of all sub-questions prior to the $i$-th reasoning step; $\mathcal{R}_i$ denotes the reasoning thoughts made in $i$-th planning step, $\mathcal{R}_j^{(s)}$ denotes the thoughts for answering sub-question $q_j$.